Health insurance in South Africa

 How can I consult a general practitioner or specialist in South Africa?

 In South Africa, there are several options for consulting a doctor.
-On the one hand, you can contact them by phone and book a consultation; on the other hand, they make very few house calls, except in emergencies.
-In the public sector, consultations cost between 30 and 60 rand, equivalent to between 1.70 and 3.42 euros.
-In the private sector, the fees charged by doctors are much more expensive than those announced by the government.
-A visit to a general practitioner can cost 300 rands (around 17 euros) and 700 rands for a specialist (40 euros).
-A private doctor maytry to prescribe more medical procedures than you need, so don’t hesitate to negotiate the price of your consultation in advance.
+Firstly, you can contact them by telephone and book a consultation.
+Make very few home visits except in emergencies.
+In the public sector, consultations cost between 30 and 60 rand, equivalent to between 1.50 and €3.
+In the private sector, doctors charge much higher fees than the government scale.
+A service with a general practitioner can cost 300 rand, or around €15, and 700 rand for a specialist, or around €35.
+In the case of a private doctor, it could be e try to prescribe more medical procedures than you need.
+So don’t hesitate to negotiate the price of the consultation in advance.

 How do you care for your child in South Africa?